Doctor insights on:

 - How long does it typically take to recover from a hip flexor strain?

-- How long does it typically take to recover from a torn rotator cuff?
+- How long does it take to recover from pyelonephritis?

 - How long does it take to recover from a colonoscopy?